RIOT-OS/RIOT/tests/drivers/mcp23x17/README.md

 ## Overview

-This test appliation demonstrates the usage of the MCP23x17 driver interface and can be used to test each MCP23x17 expander I/O pin with shell commands.
+This test application demonstrates the usage of the MCP23x17 driver interface and can be used to test each MCP23x17 expander I/O pin with shell commands.

 The application bases on the test application for GPIO peripheral drivers which is under following copyright: